Welcome to the 2014 Cycle Bucks County ride.

-Welcome to the 2013 Cycle Bucks County ride.
-Participants will have options for cyclists ranging from novices or beginners to well-trained and experienced riders.
-The courses offered will have various distances and/or different degrees of challenge.
-The descriptions below will give participants an idea of what to expect and which ride they should choose.
-Before we begin the course description we should mention that safety is our primary concern and that all riders should ride in a courteous and safe manner following the rules of the road which are dictated by Pennsylvania state motor vehicle laws.
+Safety is our primary concern.
+All riders should ride in a courteous and safe manner following the rules of the road which are dictated by Pennsylvania state motor vehicle laws.
 In addition, we require that all participants bring and wear helmets.

 Family Ride– 10 Miles (start time 9:00 AM) Map

 There are three options to choose from for the road riders.
-All will depart from the high school and use the same roads to Carversville where all routes ascend Wismer Hill passing the pagoda.
-Beyond that point the rides split and take separate routes and rejoin later at the rest stop in Tohickon Valley for the return.
+All will depart from the high school and use similar roads up to the Carversville area.
+Beyond that point the rides split and take separate routes.

 Bronze Route — 25 Miles (26.7 miles–2237 feet elevation) - start time 9:00am Map